 - If you were Scuba Certified with Belize Pro Dive Center, you get Free Equipment Rental

-- Free pickup from hotel or accommodations within reasonable distance
+- Free scheduled pick up by BOAT from the nearest pier to your hotel or accommodations within reasonable distance

 - Scuba diving equipment